JDewhirst/eng86/ISTQB/06_chapter4_test_design.md

 - **Statement Coverage (SC)** – Check if each statement in the code has been executed at least once (i.e. total number of test cases required to execute each node at least once).
 - **Statement Testing** – A white box test design technique in which test cases are designed to execute statements.

+## How To Choose A Test Technique

+What is the type of system ?
+Is it safety critical ?
+Is it a financial system ?
+Is it web or cloud based ?

+What are the regulatory standards

+Customer/Contractual Requirements

+The Level of Risk